 Angular is a full-fledged toolkit that has everything developers need to build large-scale apps.
 No wonder it gains popularity: leading businesses, like Xbox, Forbes, BMW, and many more, choose Angular over React for front-end development.

-Angular is the part of a MEAN stack and is compatible with most used code editors and is considered for creating dynamic websites and web applications.
+Angular is part of a MEAN stack and is compatible with most used code editors, and is considered for creating dynamic websites and web applications.

 What is React